 According to the dates in the Worcester book plus the years since the printing, the tree likely began its life around the year 1634.
 To put that in perspective, William Penn was born in 1644 and George Washington was born in 1732.

-A special event is planned to commemorate the tree and the gifts it has given.
-All are invited to join us on Sunday, November 5, 2017 for “Remembering and Celebrating the Methacton Oak”.
-The schedule of activities will include:
+A special event was held to commemorate the tree and the gifts it has given to so many, on Sunday, November 5, 2017.
+“Remembering and Celebrating the Methacton Oak” included:

-9:30 AM Worship in the historic Methacton Mennonite Meetinghouse.
-Bring your hats to hang on the original hat rack.
+Worship in the historic Methacton Mennonite Meetinghouse, bringing our hats to hang on the original hat racks.

-11:00 Sharing and Storytelling: Bring your stories of the Oak
+Sharing and Storytelling: Listening to many stories of the Oak

 In 1739 the land was deeded to the Dutch Anabaptist Society for 5 shillings and thus begins the written record of the Methacton Mennonite Church.
 The first Meetinghouse was built prior to 1771 although the exact date is unknown.
 A second Meetinghouse was erected of stone in 1805 and used as a community school and place of worship.
 The third and present Meetinghouse was erected in 1873.